Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 1. The Committed Reader (“The Bookworm”)

-• Profile: Reads multiple books per month and uses both eBooks and audiobooks.
-Values a deep catalog and personalized recommendations.
+• Profile: Reads multiple books per month and uses both ebooks and audiobooks.
+Values a deep catalog, curated recommendations and social interactions.

-• Needs: Seamless access to a large catalog, reliable reading experience (no UX regressions), curated recommendations, personalized reading insights, community presence and flexible subscription tiers.
+• Needs: Seamless access to a large catalog, reliable reading experience (no UX regressions), personalized reading insights, free giveaways/book charity donation based on collected points, community presence and holistic subscription tier.

-• Opportunities for Kobo: Most likely to convert and stay in Kobo Plus, and will strongly advocate if delighted with stability and discovery features.
+• Opportunities for Kobo: Has incentives to stay with the Kobo Plus subscription long-term, and strongly advocates it if delighted with stability and discovery features.

 • Profile: Listens during commutes, chores, or workouts.
-Consumes 1–3 audiobooks/month.
-Highly sensitive to playback UI and offline access.
+Only consumes 1–3 audiobooks/month.
+It is highly sensitive to playback UI and offline/travel access.

-• Needs: Smooth audiobook playback (listening bar, speed controls, car integration), reliable offline sync, discoverability of new titles.
+• Needs: Smooth audiobook playback (e.g. listening bar, speed controls, car integration), reliable offline sync, and discoverability of new titles.

-• Profile: Reads 2–5 books per year, often tied to trends, recommendations, or life events.
+• Profile: Reads 2–5 books or audiobooks per year, often tied to trends, recommendations, life events or limited budget.
 Uses the app sporadically.

-• Needs: Easy onboarding, sample previews, strong free trial hook, simple subscription model, ‘rent-a-book’.
+• Needs: Easy onboarding, sample previews, a strong free trial hook with a simple subscription model, and rent-a-book/library integration/serialized reading.

-• Opportunities for Kobo: Convert occasional readers into paying subscribers through device bundles, trial promotions, and personalized nudges.
+• Opportunities for Kobo: Convert into paying subscribers through trial promotions, borrowed books, point collection, and personalized nudges.

-• Profile: Students, researchers, and professionals; reads nonfiction and annotated texts with heavy use of highlights, notes, and footnotes.
+• Profile: Students and academic researchers; reads nonfiction and annotated texts with heavy use of highlights, note-taking, and footnotes.

-• Needs: Accurate footnote navigation, robust highlight/annotation tools, and easy export/sharing.
+• Needs: Accurate footnote navigation, robust highlight/annotation tools, and easy export for sharing.

 • Opportunities for Kobo: Ensure reliability in academic features.
 Offer student pricing tiers.
 Promote Instapaper integration as a research tool.

-The current user journey for the Kobo reading app is seen as the following flow:
+The current user journey through the Kobo subscription and purchasing funnel is seen as the following flow:

-• User shapes their first impressions by app store ratings and reviews.
+• User shapes their first impressions by app store ratings, reviews or word-of-mouth.

 • User creates account.

-• User downloads the first free sample or views the audiobook preview.
+• User downloads the first free sample or listens to the audiobook preview.

 • User completes the first chapter or listens to 15 minutes of the audiobook.